 Wet bars went out of fashion in the 1970s, but most people spent the next thirty years or so wondering where to put their stem ware.
-If you move appliances and find yourself with an opening where the fridge or stove used to be, consider turning it into a compact bar where you can keep your glasses, wine bottles and martini shaker.
+If you move appliances and find yourself with an opening where the fridge or stove used to be, consider turning it into a compact bar where you can keep your glasses, wine bottles and cocktail shaker.

 Countertops need to withstand a lot of abuse and are the first components to show wear and tear in an older kitchen.
 Unless you’re selling immediately, choose resilient granite countertops that won’t lose their good looks over time.
 Add a section of stainless steel if you’re a gourmet chef – or aspire to be one.

 For centuries, guests have congregated in the kitchen as the chef prepares dinner so you might as well provide your audience with a place to sit (and stay out of the way).
 That could mean building a comfortable bench under a window, designing a kitchen island that’s wide enough to accommodate stools, or creating a cozy nook in one corner of the room.

 The amount of counter space you have in your kitchen shrinks in direct proportion with the number of kitchen appliances you receive every Christmas.
 Either incorporate a deep cupboard that opens at counter-level to hold your various toys or build a double pantry that has an entire shelving unit devoted to keeping your small appliances out of sight.

 Barn doors are terrific for pantries because they’re easy to access when you’ve got your hands full and don’t clutter up the kitchen when they’re left open.
 You can slide them open with your foot and they add a touch of casual chic.